MediaComem/geocity-wc-map/README.md

 - A minimum zoom level.
 This is a `warning` type notification.
 This rule contains two parameters:
   - type: for this rule, the value is `ZOOM_CONSTRAINT`
   - minZoom: The minimum zoom level to allow creation or selection.
+- An inclusion area.
+This is a `warning` type of notification.
+This rule contains two paramters:
+  - type: for this rule, the value is `AREA_CONSTRAINT`
+  - couldBypass: Allowed to bypass the rule.
+If the value is false or undefined, to validate, the user must be in the inclusion zone.
 - Information about the target mode.
 This is a `info` type of notification.
 This rule contains only one paramter.
   - type: for this rule, the value is `MOVE_TARGET`